marcusoftnet/marcusoftnet.github.io/_posts/2014-12-23-alex-ferguson-never-touched-the-ball.md

 Put shortly: they didn't.
 But the results <a href="http://en.wikipedia.org/wiki/Alex_Ferguson#As_a_manager">during this period</a> was extraordinary.
 The *output of the system* was great.
 He had a part in making it so.
 Man Utd thought it was worth it.
 But he didn't touch the ball.

-I don't type code, but maybe I can help, assist, facilitate and challenge the people in the orgnization to make the *output of the system* better.
+I don't type code, but maybe I can help, assist, facilitate and challenge the people in the organization to make the *output of the system* better.
 If not - please let me go to another place.
 That will be better for both you and me.